 Darla Jackson joined the Law Library in 2018 as its Research and Electronic Resources Librarian.
-In addition to teaching legal research in the Legal Research, Writing and Advocacy Program, she also serves as an instructor for OU Law’s Online Master of Legal Studies in International Business Program.
+In addition to teaching the legal research component of the first year Legal Research, Writing and Advocacy Program, she also serves as an instructor for OU Law’s Online Master of Legal Studies in International Business Program.

 Prior to joining the College of Law, she worked as part of the Management Assistance Program staff at the Oklahoma Bar Association.
 In that role, she assisted attorneys in improving the management of their practices and firms, often through the use of technology.
-She began her focus on technology while serving as a judge advocate in the U.S. Air Force and has continued to explore ways that technology can be used to positively affect the delivery of legal services.
+Her interest in technology began while serving as a judge advocate in the U.S. Air Force and she continues to explore ways that technology can be used to positively affect the delivery of legal services.
 She was recognized as a member of the Fastcase 50 Class of 2019 and is currently serving as a member of the ABA TECHSHOW 2021 Planning Board.

-As a member of the OBA, she serves as vice chair of the Access to Justice Committee and was a key contributor to the launch of Oklahoma Free Legal Answers.
+As a member of the OBA, she serves on the Access to Justice Committee and was a key contributor to the launch of Oklahoma Free Legal Answers.
 She is also a member of the OBA’s Indian Law, Law Office Management & Technology, and Military & Veterans Law Sections.

 Prior to working at the OBA, she served as the director of the University of South Dakota Law Library and associate director of the Oklahoma City University Law Library.
 While at OCU, she also served as the director of the American Law Certificate Program, which involved administration of an exchange of U.S. and Chinese law students and attorneys.
 She was also an adjunct faculty member of Meinders School of Business and instructed an introductory legal research course for students in the MBA in Energy program.

-In addition to teaching at OCU, her experience includes serving as both an assistant and associate professor at the United States Air Force Academy Department of Law and as an affiliated instructor at the OU School of Library and Information Studies.
+Her instructional experience also includes serving as both an assistant and associate professor at the United States Air Force Academy Department of Law and as an affiliated instructor at the OU School of Library and Information Studies.